LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 White Blood Cells (WBCs)

-As part of a blood smear evaluation, a manual WBC differential is performed.
-Typically, at least 100 WBCs are found, counted, and categorized according to type.
+As part of a blood smear evaluation, a manual WBC differential may be performed.
+Typically, at least 100 WBCs are evaluated and categorized according to type.
 The percentage of each type is calculated.
 In addition, the appearance (morphology) and stage of development of the WBCs are noted.
 White blood cells have a nucleus surrounded by cytoplasm.
 All WBCs are derived from bone marrow stem cells.
-In the bone marrow, they differentiate into two groups: granulocytic and lymphoid cells.
+In the bone marrow, they differentiate into two groups: myeloid and lymphoid cells.
 They mature into five distinct types of WBCs.

-Those with granules in their cytoplasm are also called granulocytes and include:
+Those with granules in their cytoplasm are also called granulocytes (they are of myeloid lineage) and include: